 The table below shows these “best” processors at each core count.
 These numbers are for a two-socket system with both sockets populated.
 Basically, if you are thinking about getting an Intel Cascade Lake-SP processor that is not in the table below, you are making a mistake!

-If you pick one of the processors from the two tables above, you are on the right track.
-If someone in your organization is thinking about choosing a processor for SQL Server usage that is not in those two tables, they are probably making an expensive mistake.
+If you pick one of the processors from the three tables above, you are on the right track.
+If someone in your organization is thinking about choosing a processor for SQL Server usage that is not in those three tables, they are probably making an expensive mistake.
 It is pretty common for well-meaning server administrators to pick a lower-priced (and slower) SKU at the same core count in order to save some money on the cost of the processor.
 This small savings from the less expensive processor often causes a huge reduction in performance and capacity.
 This just doesn’t make sense given the licensing costs for SQL Server.

 This method for comparing and selecting a processor for SQL Server usage is valid regardless of the hosting type.
 It works for bare metal servers, virtualized servers, cloud VMs (IaaS) and even cloud (PaaS).
 I hope this discussion about choosing a processor for SQL Server has been useful for you!